 Realizing the importance of integrated to nutrition, the Department of Food is implementing an Integrated Nutrition Education Scheme Department with a view to equip the grass-root level works of the concerned sectors with simple knowledge in food, nutrition and health so that these messages are conveyed to the community by all field functionaries during the course of their respective duties.
-Intensive training is imparted to grass-root level workers and their supervisors belonging to different sectors implementing nutrition, health and welfare programmes by MEUs and FNECs by orgainising Integrated Nutrition Education Camps at the block level and orientation training Nutrition Education Camps at the block level orientation training courses at State Level Training Institutes or Home Science Colleges respectively.
+Intensive training is imparted to grass-root level workers and their supervisors belonging to different sectors implementing nutrition, health and welfare programmes by MEUs and FNECs by organising Integrated Nutrition Education Camps at the block level orientation training courses at State Level Training Institutes or Home Science Colleges respectively.